Liam McHugh: Career

 McHugh hosted the afternoon action on NBCSN daily throughout the games.
 In the fall, he continued to host NBC's college football studio show alongside Doug Flutie and newcomer Hines Ward.
 In November 2012, McHugh hosted NBCSN’s Carrier Classic Countdown, live from the deck of the USS Bataan, as well as pre-game, halftime and post-game coverage.
 He made his Winter Olympics debut as a hockey host at the 2014 Olympic Winter Games in Sochi for NBC.

 For the final 6 weeks of the 2015-2016 Premier League season, McHugh filled in as the lead studio host for the Monday afternoon Premier League games while Rebecca Lowe was on maternity leave.
 He continued in that capacity for the next five Premier League seasons when he has no NHL responsibilities for NBCSN.

 During the 2017 NFL season, McHugh was named the new studio host for NBC’s joint coverage of Thursday Night Football with NFL Network.
 He replaced Bob Costas, who stepped down from most of his on-air roles at NBC, including the Olympics.

 Shortly before Super Bowl LII, it was announced that McHugh would join Dan Patrick as a studio co-host for the game, filling in for Mike Tirico as the latter prepared to anchor the 2018 Winter Olympics, set to open a few days later.
 McHugh later joined Football Night in America full-time starting with the 2018 NFL season, taking Tirico’s spot, as Tirico moved to the studio to replace the departed Patrick.

-Following NBC's last Stanley Cup Finals and their coverage of the 2020 Summer Olympics, McHugh departed NBC to join TNT Sports for their NHL coverage.
+Following NBC's last Stanley Cup Final and their coverage of the 2020 Summer Olympics, McHugh departed NBC to join TNT Sports for their NHL coverage.
 McHugh joined Kenny Albert, Brendan Burke, Eddie Olczyk, Keith Jones, Anson Carter, and John Forslund, who all jumped from NBC to TNT.
 McHugh's on-site position on Football Night in America was filled by Jac Collinsworth.

 In 2023, McHugh was named to Apple TV’s MLS Season Pass broadcast team, as the lead host of their whiparound studio coverage.
 McHugh continued on as TNT’s NHL studio host.
 He left Apple TV following the 2024 season.